• Skip to primary navigation

 SubstituteKey CharacteristicsProper Ratio

-MarjoramSimilar flavor profile to oregano but milder and sweeter; adds a delicate and floral tasteUse an equal amount of marjoram as a substitute for oregano
+MarjoramSimilar flavor to oregano but milder and sweeter; adds a delicate and floral tasteUse an equal amount of marjoram as a substitute for oregano

 BasilSweet and aromatic herb with a hint of pepperiness; adds freshness to dishes and pairs well with tomatoes and Italian flavorsUse an equal amount of basil as a substitute for oregano